benchopt/benchopt/doc/config.rst

 BenchOpt can be configured using setting files.
 These files can either be created directly or generated and modified using ``benchopt config``.

 There are two configuration levels.
 The first level is the global config for the ``benchopt`` client.
 It contains the system specific tweaks, the user info such as the *<GitHub token>* and the output levels.
 The second level is the configuration of the benchmarks.
-Each benchmark can have its own config for the kind of plots is displays by default and other display tweaks.
+Each benchmark can have its own config for the kind of plots it displays by default and other display tweaks.

-To get the benchopt global config file used by the benchopt command, you can run ``benchopt config``.
+To get the BenchOpt global config file used by the ``benchopt`` command, you can run ``benchopt config``.
 Using the option ``--benchmark,-b <benchmark>`` allows to display the config file for a specific benchmark.
 See :ref:`config_file` for more details on how the config file path is resolved.

 The structure of the files follows the Microsoft Windows INI files structure and is described in :ref:`config_structure`.
 The available settings are listed in :ref:`config_settings`.